blakeanneberg/hugo_blakeanneberg.com/content/posts/Animal_Game.md

 - Discover places though meeting other animals or people?
 They can talk to each other?
 Or other animals that are same species.
 Or talk to people that studied these animals?
 - Explore ecologies (cities) via the map view and then go to different locations in the area.
 - Travel diary builds up to places the animal visits and facts about the animal?
-- The items that are sold in stores are repurposed to be facts and stories about the animal and the region it lives in, or are food items from the enviorment the animal is based in.
+- The items that are sold in stores are repurposed to be facts and stories about the animal and the region it lives in, or are food items from the environment the animal is based in.

 Other ideas: